 When Beth first opened the door into the Bikram studio, she felt invincible.
 After years of hard-core competition swimming and running, she believed no physical activity was insurmountable—especially not yoga.
 However, she soon realized she was mistaken.
 As she stepped into the studio, a wave of hot air enveloped her, and she thought, There’s no way I can endure 90 minutes of exercise in this room.
 Yet, somehow, she managed it.
 With each subsequent visit, she found herself enjoying it a bit more, feeling stronger, and paying less attention to the clock.
 The teacher’s words began to resonate deeply.

-In 2011 disenchanted by my fashion career I decided to swap luxury rags for sweaty shorts to become a certified Bikram teacher.
+In 2011, disenchanted by her fashion career, Beth made a radical shift.
+She swapped luxury rags for sweaty shorts and became a certified Bikram teacher.

-Through years of teaching and practicing different styles of yoga I realised the magnitude of what Yoga really is – a physical, spiritual and ethical practice.
-I have since trained in Vinyasa flow and taken a number of anatomy courses.
-As well as teaching Bikram yoga and Vinyasa flow, I am currently training in Jivamukti yoga and in biomechanics/yoga therapy.
+Over the years, as Beth taught and practiced various styles of yoga, she discovered the true magnitude of what Yoga represents: a physical, spiritual, and ethical practice.
+She expanded her knowledge through Vinyasa flow training and anatomy courses.
+In addition to teaching Bikram yoga and Vinyasa flow, she currently immerses herself in Jivamukti yoga and biomechanics/yoga therapy.

 Beth recognizes that we all inhabit unique bodies and carry diverse life experiences.
 These differences weave a distinct life story for each of us.
 Everyone has an Achilles heel, and once acknowledged, it becomes a catalyst for growth.
 The journey involves peeling away emotional, mental, physiological, and physical layers that hold us back.